intel-unesp-mcp/infieri2019-session1/README.md

 then compile and run example codes based on shared-memory parallelism with OpenMP and Cilk Plus and distributed-memory parallelism with MPI.
-They will also work on MPI application examples that should be executed simultaneously on the Xeon® processors and the Xeon Phi™ coprocessors, explore the use of Intel Math Kernel Library (MKL), and develop insights on tuning parallel applications.
+They will also work on MPI application examples that should be executed simultaneously on the Xeon® processors and the Xeon Phi coprocessors, explore the use of Intel Math Kernel Library (MKL), and develop insights on tuning parallel applications.